moq-wg/moq-transport/draft-lcurley-warp.md

 As mentioned in the motivation ({{motivation}}) section, TCP introduces head-of-line blocking and will result in a worse experience.
 It is RECOMMENDED to use WebTransport over HTTP/3.

+## Authentication
-The application SHOULD use the CONNECT request for authentication.
+The application SHOULD use the WebTransport CONNECT request for authentication.
-For example, including a authentication token and some identifier in the path.
+For example, including an authentication token in the path.

+An endpoint SHOULD terminate the connection with an error ({{termination}}) if the peer attempts an unauthorized action.
+For example, attempting to use a different role than pre-negotated ({{role}}) or using an invalid broadcast URI ({{message-catalog}}).

 ## Streams
 Warp endpoints communicate over QUIC streams.
 Every stream is a sequence of messages, framed as described in {{messages}}.

-The first stream opened is a client-initiated bidirectional stream where the peers exchange SETUP messages ({{setup}}).
+The first stream opened is a client-initiated bidirectional stream where the peers exchange SETUP messages ({{message-setup}}).
 The subsequent streams MAY be either unidirectional and bidirectional.
-For exchanging media, an application would typically send a unidirectional stream containing a single OBJECT message ({{object}}).
+For exchanging media, an application would typically send a unidirectional stream containing a single OBJECT message ({{message-object}}).

 Messages SHOULD be sent over the same stream if ordering is desired.
-For example, `PAUSE` and `PLAY` messages SHOULD be sent on the same stream to avoid a race.
+Some messages MUST be sent over the same stream, for example SUBSCRIBE messages ({{message-subscribe}}) with the same broadcast URI.

 ## Prioritization
 Warp utilizes stream prioritization to deliver the most important content during congestion.

-The encoder may assign a numeric delivery order to each stream ({{delivery-order}}) This is a strict prioritization scheme, such that any available bandwidth is allocated to streams in ascending priority order.
+The producer may assign a numeric delivery order to each object ({{delivery-order}}) This is a strict prioritization scheme, such that any available bandwidth is allocated to streams in ascending priority order.
 The sender SHOULD prioritize streams based on the delivery order.
 If two streams have the same delivery order, they SHOULD receive equal bandwidth (round-robin).